depeche-io/data-on-kubernetes-yaml-is-my-dba-2025/slide-deck.md

 # Random KubeCon London conversation (SRE perspective):

 > ... we run a lot of multi-master MySQL clusters in Kubernetes and just time to time they have a split brain.
-They can typically self-recover quickly, we also have tested backups...
+They can typically recover manually quickly, we also have tested backups...

 > Me: Are you kidding?
 Why do you tolerate this?